 The Qualifying Exams: The Real Analysis exam is based on material taught in CAAM 501.
 The Computational Methods exam is based on material taught in CAAM 553/554/571 and students have to answer questions from two of the three courses -- CAAM 553, 554, and 571.
-These exams (Analysis exam is 3 hours and the Computational Methods exam is 4 hours) will be administered during a three-day period after the end of classes in the spring term, usually at the end of the final exam period.
+These exams (both exams are 5 hours) will be administered during a three-day period after the end of classes in the spring term, usually at the end of the final exam period.
 Depending on demand, the exams may also be given during a three-day period after the end of classes in the fall term, usually at the end of the final exam period.
 Students should attempt to complete the introductory courses within the first year of graduate study, except for the thesis writing course, which should be taken in the second year.